Wall-crossing from Lagrangian Cobordisms: Examples: wall-crossings and mutations

 \subsubsection{Wall-Crossing computation}

 We now compute $\pi_*^\pm( d_\epsilon)$ from \cref{thm:wallcrossingcobordism}.
 From our discussion on orientations, we have that the Lagrangian cobordism $K_{\mu_D}$ does not identify $L^-_{u,1}$ with $L^+_{s, s}$ with the standard choices of spin structures.
 We therefore will denote the ends of the cobordism by $\mathring L^-_{u,1}$ and $\mathring L^+_{s,s}$ to signify that these Lagrangians have a different spin structure than the Lagrangians previously considered.
 This is important as Lagrangians equipped with different spin structures can represent distinct objects in the Fukaya category.
-Let $z=T^\omega(u_{ex})$.
-We choose the Morse functions for the $\mathring L^-_{u,1}$ and $\mathring L^+_{s,s}$ matching the one chosen in \cref{subsec:wallcrossing} so that the coordinates for the moduli spaces can be identified with our previous computation.
+We choose the Morse functions for the $\mathring L^-_{u,1}$ and $\mathring L^+_{s,s}$ matching the one chosen in \cref{subsubsec:choiceofcoordinates} so that the coordinates for the moduli spaces can be identified with our previous computation.

 The vanishing cycle on the Chekanov side is $c^u$, while the vanishing cycle on the product side is $c^r+c^s$.
-To construct of the continuation map from a mutation cobordism, we must pick a splitting of the vector spaces $E^\pm$ from \cref{subsub:Morsefunction}.
-On the Chekanov side we take the class $c^w$ and on the product side we choose the class $c^r$.
+To construct the continuation map from a mutation cobordism, we must pick a splitting of the vector spaces $E^\pm$ from \cref{subsub:Morsefunction}.
+This involves picking classes $c^{w\pm}$ as in \cref{rem:choiceofsplitting} On the Chekanov side we take the class $c^{w-}:=c^w$ and on the product side we choose the class $c^{w+}:=c^r$.

-With this choice of Morse function, the curvature term is:
+With this choice of Morse function, we show with \cref{assumption:singlediskexistence} the curvature term is:

+\begin{assumption} For each $k$, there exists a domain-dependent perturbation $J_z^k: D^2\to \End(TX\times \CC)$ so that there is a unique $J_z^k$ pseudoholomorphic disk $u_k: (D^2, \partial D^2)\to (X\times \CC, K_{\mu_D})$ with the property that $[u_k]=k[u]$. \end{assumption} \begin{proof}[Proof of \cref{eq:curvatureterm} given \cref{assumption:singlediskexistence}] The $A_\infty$ product structure defined in \cite{charest2015floer} is defined by the count of adapted treed holomorphic disks weighted by the number of interior leaves.
+The curvature term, up to sign, is given by

+where the $\pm$ sign is determined by the orientation of the moduli space, and $\sigma(u)$ is the number of interior leaves.